 Can Dell really move from a supply chain winner to that of a services player?
 Can its research efforts rise wide and fast enough to match those of IBM, HP and Sun?
 From pricing as a weapon in its armoury, it used to muscle in – a game which players like Acer and HP are getting better at.

-Seth Godin, one of my favorite writer, has a new site,The Dip, aimed at promoting his new book by the same name.
+Dr. Spencer Johnson brought out the importance of change and how human beings should flow with change.
+He argued through his widely read book who moved my cheese that change should be viewed as a strong motivator in one's pursuit of wholeness and that change is to be expected and welcomed, not shunned away from Seth Godin, one of my favorite writer, has a new site,The Dip, aimed at promoting his new book by the same name.
 The Street.com interview gives an insight into the theme of the book.
 Seth profiled a number of "quitters" who eventually went on to launch some of the most innovative businesses in the world – the likes of Bill Gates, Jeff Bezos, Michael Bloomberg.
 Seth argues that sometimes you just need to "quit" to break the mould and create the next best thing in life.
 A master communicator his words flow out so well.
 He adds, Beware of quitting when you're in the depths of the dip and the pain seems greatest & that being a quitter isn't enough - you have to be a premeditated quitter.

 Common sense is evident in its presence in good measure - one can see that when he says,” If you try to master a lot of things, says Godin, all of them will either fail or become lukewarm successes.
 "On the other hand, once you learn how to master something, you get good at mastery, and that skill will help you master the next one."

-I almost finished compiling this post when I saw this humourous posts by fellow irregulars, Anshu Sharma & James Governor asking if Shai Agassi must have read this before he took the big decision.
+I almost finished compiling this post when I saw this humourous posts by fellow irregulars, Anshu Sharma & James Governor asking if Shai Agassi must have read this before he took the bigdecision.

 So for those beginning to feel edgy in life – next step : Plan your quit moves.
 You may end up changing many things in your life and for the world.